gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

   collect()
 ```

-This aggregation query is must faster to finish.
+This aggregation query is much faster.

 ```r
 # runs faster